 Mother Teresa in Omaha: humorous, inspiring

-Mother Teresa, the nun about to be declared a saint in honor of her humility and fearless devotion to the poor, left several other positive impressions when she visited Omaha in 1976.
+Mother Teresa, the nun declared a saint Sept.
+4 in honor of her humility and fearless devotion to the poor, left several other positive impressions when she visited Omaha in 1976.

 "We had a lot of laughs. … She had a good sense of humor," said Bill Ramsey, a retired spokesman for Boys Town, one of the sites Mother Teresa visited during her two-day stop.
 Now 86, Ramsey then was a nervous chauffeur, the person appointed to make sure the tiny Indian nun arrived at her stops on time.
 She repeatedly tried to put him at ease.